 Create a tag and trigger in Piwik PRO Tag Manager

-We’ll start with creating a tag and trigger in Piwik PRO Tag Manager that will send a data layer event when a visitor gives consent.
+To begin, we’ll create a tag and trigger in Piwik PRO Tag Manager to send a data layer event when a visitor consents.

 We’ll use the following code: